-When Del came home later that afternoon after picking our kids up from school, she found the letter I left on the rice cooker.
+That is not to say I did not love my wife and children; I did dearly.
+But as each sunrise and sunset passed, I felt I was doing my family a disservice by being present in their lives.
+I haven't an explanation for why I felt that way, but the best thing I did for them was to take everything that was mine, which wasn't much, and leave.
+The money I'd been saving since high school was deposited into my wife's account so she and the kids wouldn't have to worry about cash.When Del came home later that afternoon after picking our kids up from school, she found the letter I left on the rice cooker.
 There were three assurances listed.
 The first was that I loved her, Liv, and Charles.
 Second, it was not because of an affair or my being unhappy.
 Third was the truth.
 I have a mental illness that I did not want to burden them with, and the best remedy for all parties involved would be my departure from our family.
 Assuming I'd never see them again, I would never know how that information would be received.
 Fifteen years later, I only have to assume that my wife has remarried and my children are happy and have adjusted to a new life.
 In the past 15 years, while residing in the depths of this bamboo forest, hikers, which are tourists and locals, have been disappearing more frequently in the Hawaiian valleys and hiking trails.
 The lost ones, those who get turned around or poorly follow directions on their maps, end up at the front door of my bamboo domicile.
 I direct them to turn back and follow the path to the bottom of the trail they took.
 Lo and behold, they see that the way to the main road is a mere ten feet away, and they get to go back to their lives.
 Now and again, those who get lost and will never find their way out also appear at my door.
 Dehydrated, battered, and bruised, or worse, beg for my help, not just as a way to get home but as a way to move on.

 "To the top of the trail," I point past my home toward the steep incline, where the bamboo forest clears at the precipice.
 Some thank me, some give me a nod, others cry, but they all go.
 What they see at the top is beyond my knowledge; I've never been that way.
-Perhaps, when it's my time, I will, but not now.
+When it's my time, I will, but not now.

-One day, an elderly local Japanese man happened by my place, gently knocking on my door.
+One day, an elderly local Japanese man came by my place, gently knocking on my door.
 Which is the only reason I answered.
 There was some scratch to his voice; he was weathered and worn in his simple windbreaker, polo shirt, cargo shorts, and shoes that were wrong for hiking this far up in a bamboo forest.
 "Sorry to disturb you, yeah?
 I'm wondering if you can help me?"

 "Certainly," I replied.
 "What can I do for you?"

-He unfolded an 8x10 piece of paper which he removed from his pant pocket and held it up for me to see.
+He unfolded an 8x10 piece of paper, which he removed from his pant pocket and held it up for me to see.
 At the top of the faded page were the bold letters that said MISSING.
 Beneath it was the picture of a young local Japanese boy in his late teens.
 Patrick Fujikawa was his name.
 5'8 and 180 lbs.
 Last seen entering the bamboo forest in Nu'uanu Valley late afternoon, Friday.
 2009.

 "This says twenty-three years ago, sir," I pointed to the flyer.